swatson-phillips/GT-CS-1331/LessonPlans/2021-09-27_LessonPlan.md

 }
 ```

+# Static as a modifier on Variables
+- the variable is shared
+- how can you keep up with the number of `Unicorns` have been created in the program?
+- Examples `Slogan.java` and `Unicorn.java`

+---

+stopped here 9/27/21 (plus a little on null)

+---

 # Copy Constructors
 - Why have copy constructors
 - shallow vs deep copy constructors
 - What if your class has instance data the references another object?

-# Static as a modifier on Variables
-- the variable is shared
-- how can you keep up with the number of `Unicorns` have been created in the program?

 # `null` and NPE
 - `null` is a literal value that represents the absence of a reference value